CliMA/Oceananigans.jl/paper/paper.md

-``Oceananigans.jl`` is continuously tested on CPUs and GPUs with unit tests, integration tests, analytic solutions to the incompressible Navier-Stokes equations, and verification experiments against published scientific results.
-Future development plans include support for distributed parallelism with CUDA-aware MPI as well as bathymetry and irregular domains.
+``Oceananigans.jl`` is continuously tested on CPUs and GPUs with unit tests, integration tests, analytic solutions to the incompressible Navier-Stokes equations, convergence tests, and verification experiments against published scientific results.
+Future development plans include support for distributed parallelism with CUDA-aware MPI as well as topography.

+Widely-used ocean models include MITgcm [@Marshall1997] and MOM6 [@Adcroft2019]
+which focus on large-scale hydrostatic ocean modeling while ``Oceananigans.jl`` supports non-hydrostatic modeling (MITgcm supports non-hydrostatic simulations, however Oceananigans is much faster due to a more efficient pressure solver) with large eddy simulation.
+PALM [@Maronga2020] has been used to model and study large eddy simulations of atmospheric and oceanic boundary layers.
+Other codes such as dedalus [@Burns2020] can be used to model general partial differential equations, including the incompressible Navier-Stokes equations, and solve them using spectral methods.
+None of these other packages support GPU simulations.

 # Acknowledgements